marckean/marcseparation/_docs/36-alex_parenting.md

 I did mention this to Alex since separation and told her for the kids to use the **Daddy** WiFi network as it was safe for the kids.

-However since I moved out, Alex has disconnected this Google WiFi device in the matrimonial home, as you can see here:
+However since I moved out, Alex has disconnected this Google WiFi device in the matrimonial home in the spirit of [Laissez-faire](/marcseparation/alex_parenting/#alexs-parenting-style) / permissive parenting, as you can see here:

 ![](../blobs/apexparenting/DaddyWiFiNetwork.png)